In the world of coffee, there are hundreds of different podcasts out there.

 It seems like this is a hidden topic, and if you were ever considering working in the coffee industry, this might be the perfect place to get started.

-The hosts have also focused on making Cat and Cloud fun and entertaining.
-While many podcasts end up being presented in monotone, this podcast is always full of life.
+While many podcasts end up being presented in a monotone, this podcast is always full of life.

-8. Speciality coffee association (SCA) lectures
+8. Specialty Coffee Association (SCA) lectures

 This podcast is for you if you want to own more than just a corner cafe.

-There are no specific topics that the SCA Lectures are dedicated to covering, but if you have the freedom to just browse around, you can discover a ton of information you didn’t know before.
+There are no specific topics that the SCA Lectures are dedicated to covering, but if you have the freedom just to browse around, you can discover a ton of information you didn't know before.

 If you're interested in diving deep into what goes on inside the coffee industry and learning how you can best utilize the resources you have on hand to grow a coffee business, then this podcast will be perfect for you.